Company Health Check Essex

 Step 1 – Regulatory Matters

-Keeping up to date statutory books is important for a number of reasons:
+Keeping these records up to date is important because:

 Step 2 – Employment

-Employment law controls the relationship between employees and employers.
-It governs what employers can expect from employees and what an employer can ask their employees to do, and employees’ rights at work.
-The three main sources of UK employment law are:
+Employment law governs the relationship between employers and employees.
+It sets out what employers can expect from their staff, what they can ask employees to do, and the rights employees have at work.
+UK employment law comes from three main sources:

 Common law